interoperable/ALTRAD8UD-1L2T/case.md

 # Case

-A case for the AsrockRack Ampere ALTRAD8UD-1L2T
+A case for the ASRock Rack Ampere ALTRAD8UD-1L2T

 ## Table of Contents
 * [PC Speaker](#pc-speaker)